-A decision as to whether to award discretionary relief will be made based off the information held, and a Decision Notice detailing the level of any relief awarded and for what time period will be issued in writing alongside any adjusted Non-Domestic (Business) Rate Demand.

-Notice.
-Should the application be rejected the applicant will be notified in writing.
+A decision as to whether to award discretionary reduction will be made based off the information held, and a decision notice detailing the level of any reduction awarded and for what time period, will be issued in writing alongside any adjusted Non-Domestic (Business) Rate Demand Notice.
+Should the application be rejected, the applicant will be notified in writing.